Urjans Iverson House: History

 The Urjans Iverson House was built in 1866 near Lake Johanna, an early focus of Euro-American settlement in Pope County.
 Four families had homesteaded around the lake in 1862, but fled the area when the Dakota War of 1862 broke out and didn't return until 1864.
 The following year the 2nd Minnesota Volunteer Cavalry Regiment constructed Fort Lake Johanna nearby, one of many short-lived frontier outposts established after the war due to ongoing fear of Native American attack.

 Urjans Iverson immigrated from Hardanger, Norway, to the United States, arriving in Spring Prairie, Wisconsin, in 1854.
 He was one of several Norwegian immigrants to arrive in the Lake Johanna area in the mid-1860s, and he used some logs from the already-abandoned army outpost to build his cabin.
-However Iverson moved southeast to Kandiyohi County in 1868.
+Iverson moved southeast to Kandiyohi County in 1868.
 The following year the Lake Johanna settlers began using the empty cabin as the district's first schoolhouse, and also held church services there until 1874.